chax-at/totp/README.md

 A simple package which can be used to implement TOTP two-factor codes.
 Implements the default use case (6-digit codes, 30s time steps, 20-byte/160-bit base32-encoded secret, using SHA1) but doesn't provide much customization.

-These default values are most commonly supported in authenticator apps and should therefore work without problems.
+These default values are the most common and should be supported in all authenticator apps.
 If you're wondering why may want to use this package instead of others, check the section [Why yet another TOTP package](#why-yet-another-totp-package) at the bottom.

 ## Usage